-According to a law of attraction expert, Marci Shimoff, we all have the potential to manifest abundance of love, success, and happiness.
+According to a law of attraction expert, Marci Shimoff, we all have the potential to manifest an abundance of love, success, and happiness.
 Happier people are more resilient, have better immunity, build stronger relationships, and live longer.
 The science of happiness says that happy people have the following happiness-inducing habits in common.

-Happy People Show Gratitude
+1. Show Gratitude

 Dr. Robert Emmons, a leading gratitude researcher, proved that gratefulness is crucial for mental well-being and happiness.
 Practicing gratitude can increase your mental fitness and life satisfaction.
 Dr. Emmons’ research has shown that keeping a gratitude journal can boost our happiness, health, and mental well-being.

 Gratitude leads to experiencing more positive emotions, developing compassion and self-compassion, and having more meaningful relationships, all of which lead to life satisfaction and happiness.